Skip to Content

 Estimated Reading Time: 2 Minutes

-If you want to use a font that only offers a normal typeface—not bold, not italic—you can simulate bold by setting the same string several times at almost the same location, offset slightly.
-So the character would be printed twice in the same place on the page or screen.
-You can also set the their graphic state to both fill and stroke, instead of using only stroke, as you would with a normal font placement.
+If you want to use a font that only offers a normal typeface—not bold, not italic—you can simulate bold by setting the same string several times at almost the same location, offset slightly such that the character would be imprinted twice in the same place on the page or screen.
+You can also set their graphic state to both fill and stroke rather than just stroke, as you would with a normal font placement.

 You can simulate italic by changing the angle via the matrix used in drawing the font.
 This will skew the matrix; the skew would include a tan statement to skew the x axis by angle a, and the y axis by angle b.